-It is recommended that unit is serviced once a year (in the spring) by a qualified refrigeration engineer.
+It is recommended that the system is serviced annually (in the spring) by a qualified refrigeration engineer.

 The refrigerant gas currently being used is a hydrocarbon gas - HR30.
 NB this gas is highly flammable and for this reason the system must not be interfered with.
 However It is perfectly safe under normal operating conditions with the system charge being relatively small at only 14 ozs.